Convergent NMPC-based Reinforcement Learning Using Deep Expected Sarsa and Nonlinear Temporal Difference Learning: Numerical applications

-The robot's state is defined by its coordinates $(x, y)$ in a two-dimensional plane, linear speed $v$, and orientation $\varphi$.
-For training, we discretize the dynamics \eqref{eq:true_model_robot} using the Runge-Kutta 4 method with a sampling period of $T_s = \SI{0.2}{\second}$, so that
+The robot's state is defined by its coordinates $(x, y)$ in a 2D plane and its orientation $\varphi$ with inputs its linear and angular speeds $v$ and $\nu$.
+For training, we discretize the dynamics \eqref{eq:true_model_robot} with the Runge-Kutta 4 method and a sampling period $T_s = \SI{0.2}{\second}$, so that

 where $\mathbf{s}_k^{\top} = $ and $\mathbf{u}_k^{\top} = $.